Robin Packalen: 2013–2014: Boom Kah

 On 30 August 2013, Packalen released "Boom Kah", featuring Mikael Gabriel and Uniikki, as the lead single from his third studio album Boom Kah.
 The song peaked at number four on the Finnish Singles Chart.
 On 2 October 2013, he released the album Boom Kah, which also topped the Finnish Albums Chart.
 The chart topping second single, "Erilaiset", was released on 16 October 2013.

 Packalen released his fourth studio album 16 on 22 September 2014.

 2015–2018: Yhdessä, acting, and military hiatus

 An all-duet album, Yhdessä, was released on 9 October 2015.
 In 2017, he had a small role as a soldier in the Finnish war film The Unknown Soldier.
 Packalen later went on a hiatus in 2018 to serve in the military, which is mandatory for every Finnish male citizen.

 2019–present: Comeback

 On 2 February 2019, during the Emma Gaala awards ceremony, Packalen announced his comeback with a live performance of "I'll Be with You".

-On 11 January 2023, it was announced that Packalen will participate in Uuden Musiikin Kilpailu 2023 with the song "Girls Like You".
+On 11 January 2023, it was announced that Packalen would participate in Uuden Musiikin Kilpailu 2023 with the song "Girls Like You".
 In the final, he finished in fourth place with 109 points (81 points from the televote and 28 points from the juries).